 It’s home to a beautiful arboretum, Trojan Oaks golf course and a small lake called Lake Lagoona.

-There are walking trails which loop around the grounds, an amphitheatre, and several eclectic art installations.
+There are walking trails which loop around the grounds, an amphitheater, and several eclectic art installations.

 Highlights include the ‘Violata Pax Dove’, a giant dove installation which represents everlasting peace, and 200 replica Terracotta Warrior statues displayed in the Janice Hawkins Cultural Arts Park in the university grounds.